Familial Hypercholesterolemia (FH)

 • Dietary cholesterol intake <300mg/day

-• Replace saturated fats with mono-unsaturated fat and polyunsaturated fats
+• Replace saturated fats with monounsaturated fats and polyunsaturated fats

 • Encourage physical activity